Share via

 GeovisitMonitor

-Handles the monitoring of a user's Visits when the app is in use (not in the background).
+Handles the monitoring of a user's visits when the app is in use (not in the background).

 GeovisitStateChangedEventArgs